andresarmento/modbus-arduino/README.md

 How to
 ======

-There are three classes corresponding to three headers that may be used:
+There are four classes corresponding to four headers that may be used:

 <ul>
 <li>Modbus - Base Library</li>
 <li>ModbusSerial - Modbus Serial Library (RS-232 and RS-485)</li>
 <li>ModbusIP - IP Modbus Library</li>
+<li>ModbusIP_ENC28J60 - IP Modbus Library (for ENC28J60 chip)</li>
 </ul>

 By opting for Modbus Serial or Modbus IP you must include in your sketch the corresponding header and the base library header, eg: